beesness/game-dev-intro/levels/03/README.md

 ### Draft a rulebook for your game prototype <sup>team</sup>

-A rulebook is a fundamental yet often neglected part of a game.
+A rulebook is a **fundamental yet often neglected** part of a game.
 What's the point in designing something awesome if nobody can understand the rules well enough to play it?

 When you explain the game to playtesters, pay attention to what they misunderstand, and to what they ask repeatedly while playing.
 Those clarifications will need to be in the rulebook!

-Here's a checklist of what your rulebook may contain (feel free to experiment with this template):
+Here's a **checklist** of what your rulebook may contain (feel free to experiment with this template):

-1. Introduction: what is this game about and how do you win
+1. **Introduction**: what is this game about and how do you win
-2. Game components
+2. Game **components**
-3. Setup: how to prepare the game
+3. **Setup**: how to prepare the game
-4. Gameplay: what happens each turn
+4. **Gameplay**: what happens each turn
-5. End game: win and defeat conditions
+5. End game: **win and defeat** conditions
-6. Examples of play
+6. **Examples** of play

-Draft your rulebook as a Google Document.
+Draft your rulebook as a [Google Document](docs.google.com).

 Next week you'll need it for *blind playtesting*.

-You can find useful advice on how to write rulebooks [here](http://ryanmacklin.com/2015/02/11-rules-board-game-writing/) and [here](http://numberless.net/blog/2007/04/09/how-to-write-rules-without-confusing-people/)
+You can find useful advice on how to write rulebooks [here](http://ryanmacklin.com/2015/02/11-rules-board-game-writing/) and [here](http://numberless.net/blog/2007/04/09/how-to-write-rules-without-confusing-people/).